 Most Americans value self-reliance and hard work.
 They expect newcomers to find jobs as soon as possible and to take care of themselves and their families.
 Cash and other assistance provided to refugees by the government generally is not enough to fully support a family.
 Knowing English is important for success in the U.S. You might be able to find work if you do not speak English, but your job opportunities will be limited.
 There are opportunities to study English in most communities, but you will also be expected to work.

 Public education is free from kindergarten through grade 12.
 Education is mandatory for children ages 6 to 16 in most states.
 Parents may also enroll children in private schools (including religiously-affiliated schools) but tuition at these schools is often expensive.
 The cost of university education can be substantial.
 To help pay for their education, many university students also have jobs, seek scholarships, or take loans which they must repay after they graduate.

 Many refugees who resettle in the U.S. report that one of the most difficult adjustments is to changes in traditional family roles.
-In many families, both the husband and the wife need to work.
+In many families, both the husband and the wife need to work in order to support the family.
 In many instances, children learn English and adapt to life in the U.S. more quickly than their parents.
 The process of adjusting to these and other changes is different for each person and can cause significant stress to individuals and families.
 You should seek the assistance of your resettlement agency in obtaining help during this exciting but sometimes difficult period.
 More than three million refugees have come to the U.S. in the last 35 years.
 Resettlement in any new country presents challenges, but most refugees have successfully adapted to life in their new communities and found new opportunities for themselves and their families.